Markets

 (Event contracts are offered through Robinhood Derivatives, LLC — probabilities referenced or sourced from KalshiEx LLC or ForecastEx LLC.)

-The central bank’s statement continued to point to the potential for a continuation of this easing cycle by the inclusion of the phrase “in considering the extent and timing of additional adjustments to the target rate.”
+The central bank’s statement pointed to the potential for a continuation of this easing cycle by including the phrase “in considering the extent and timing of additional adjustments to the target rate.”

 The SPDR S&P 500 ETF fell to session lows as traders digested the somewhat hawkish shift within the central bank, with two-year Treasury yields heading to their highs of the day and the US dollar strengthening.
 However, stocks managed to erase nearly all of their losses during the press conference.

-The negative supply shock in oil stemming from the Iran war complicates life for the Fed by putting its inflation and employment goals in tension, and clearly causing division among policymakers.
+The negative supply shock in oil stemming from the Iran war complicates life for the Fed by putting its inflation and employment goals in tension, and clearly caused division among policymakers.

 The minutes from the central bank’s March meeting indicated that “most” participants thought a drawn-out war in the Middle East could weaken the labor market and warrant additional policy easing.